Magnet Fishing For Beginners

 Magnet Fishing Code of Conduct

-It is good practice to follow a simple code of conduct when magnet fishing.
+It is good practice to follow a simple code of conduct while magnet fishing.
 This will help keep the hobby safe and from being banned or made illegal in the future.

 The magnet fishing code of conduct would be very similar to a metal detecting code of conduct.